 - An abusive behavior inventory (covering psychological violence, physical violence, and sexual violence).

-- A scale of economic abuse covering forms of coercive conduct by the abuser, such as economic control, sabotage, and exploitation of the survivor.
+- A scale of economic abuse covering forms of coercive conduct by the person who committed the crime, such as economic control, sabotage, and exploitation of the survivor.

 The lack of equivalence in five financial empowerment scales led the research team to recommend further research on causes and measures of that non-equivalence.